lgick/eslint-plugin-no-consecutive-caps/README.md

 The plugin's intelligence comes from a two-phase process that leverages ESLint's scope analysis:

 1.  **Collection Phase:** As ESLint traverses your code, the plugin inspects every `Identifier`.
-It uses scope analysis to determine if the identifier belongs to a variable you declared (a function, class, `const`, `let`, or parameter) or if it's a standalone entity (like an object key or method name).
+It uses scope analysis to determine if the identifier belongs to a variable you declared (a function, class, `const`, `let`, or parameter) or if it's a standalone entity (like an object key, a method name, or a property on `this`).

     - **Global cases** (variables) are collected in a list for later processing.
-    - **Local cases** (like object keys) are reported immediately with a simple, local fix.
+    - **Local cases** (like object keys or properties on `this`) are reported immediately with a simple, local fix.

 2.  **Reporting Phase (`Program:exit`):** After the entire file has been analyzed, the plugin processes the collected variables.
 For each variable, it finds all its references (declaration and usages) and generates a single **global fix** to rename them all at once.
 This ensures that an autofix corrects the identifier everywhere, maintaining code integrity.